-Development proposals will be supported that:
+Development proposals will be required to:

-- 12.1 Add to, link with and improve the existing safe network of cycle routes and footpaths, within Pirton and giving access to the countryside. - 12.2 Ensure that streetscape features along pedestrian and cycle routes, such as signage, street lights, bins and seating, are unobtrusive and of a design which reinforces and enhances the character of Pirton. - 12.3 Improves access for walkers to the many public footpaths in the Parish and especially to the Chilterns Area of Outstanding Natural Beauty, the regionally important Icknield Way Path/Trail, together with cyclist access to the Chiltern Cycleway. - 12.4 Any development which has an adverse effect upon, or proposes the loss of existing footpaths and cycle routes will not be permitted.
+- 12.1 Add to, link with and improve the existing safe network of cycle routes and footpaths, within Pirton and giving access to the countryside wherever it is appropriate given the scale of the development and there is an opportunity to do so. - 12.2 Ensure that streetscape features along any pedestrian or cycle routes provided or improved by the proposal are of a design which reinforces or enhances of a design which reinforces and enhances the character of Pirton - 12.3 Improve access for walkers to the many public footpaths in the Parish and especially to the Chilterns Area of Outstanding Natural Beauty, the regionally important Icknield Way Path/Trail, together with cyclist access to the Chiltern Cycleway wherever there is an opportunity to do so in relation to the network of public footpaths in the Parish. - 12.4 Any development which has an adverse effect upon or proposes the loss of existing footpaths and cycle routes will not be permitted unless a satisfactory alternative providing equivalent or better provision can be achieved.